An SEO audit reveals quick wins that drive results and outlines a path to SEO success.

 Common Mistakes with Mobile Friendliness

-There are many ways to go wrong in mobile SEO.
-The most common issues arising today come from limiting the mobile experience compared to desktop.
+The most common mobile SEO issues typically come from limiting the mobile experience compared to desktop.
 Give mobile users a full experience, not just the parts of the desktop site that work OK on mobile.

 Other mobile design aspects that come up are: